laserpants/trombone/docs/authentication.rst

     <client_id>:<method>:<uri>:<nonce>:<json_body>

-SHA1 implementations are available for most programming languages.
+SHA1 implementations are available for many programming languages.
 The following have been tested with Trombone:

 ========== ===============================================================
 JavaScript https://code.google.com/p/crypto-js/